siddharth-dere/Rocket_Launch_Control_Sysytem/README.md

-# 🚀 RocketSim — Linux IPC-Based Rocket Launch Simulation
+# 🚀 Rocket Launch Control System

 A simulation of a rocket launch control system built entirely in **C** using **Linux System Calls and POSIX APIs**.
 No hardware required — all sensor data is simulated using random values, timers, and shared memory.